Rosettea/Hilbish/README.md

 Hilbish: Midinight Edition is a version of Hilbish meant to be compatible with the original C implementation of Lua by using a Go library binding.
-The end goal is to offer Midnight Edition as a separate, "not as supported" build for users that *really* want to access a certain library made for C Lua.
-The standard edition, which is all native Go, will always be more supported than Midnight Edition.
+The end goal is to offer Midnight Edition as a separate, "not as supported" build for users that *really* want to access a certain library made for C Lua or want the most performance with their Lua code.

+**The standard edition, which is all native Go, will always be more supported than Midnight Edition.**

 # Back to the original README
 Hilbish is an extensible shell designed to be highly customizable.